Santos-Luis/OcrWebInterface/README.md

 composer php bin/console server:run
 ```

 This will host the website on your localhost.
-To see it, past in the
+To see it, past in the address given, in the output of the previous command, and add to it '/inputPhoto'

 ## Deployment